shikhar0507/auto-dating-liker/README.md

 # auto-dating-liker
-Auto liker for people for tinder,bumble &amp; okcupid
+Auto liker for tinder,bumble &amp; okcupid.
+This chrome extension is to be solely used for single and desperate people